Superrehtard/old_diaspora_wiki/Deployment.md

 ####The home user.

 The home user typically already runs a web server containing some static pages.
 It might also contain some other web applications both on port 80 and possibly on port 443.
-This user has no server certificate.
+The server certificate, if any, is self-signed.
-She might have an own DNS-domain or just a dynamic host like example.dyndnsprovider.com
+She might have an own DNS-domain or just a dynamic host address like example.dyndnsprovider.com

 Diaspora should be easy to install on the existing  server, and coexist with other user services on both port 80 and port 443.

 The basic approach here would be, as today, to deploy diaspora on an arbitrary, unused port e. g.
 3000.
 The existing webserver will have to forward traffic from/to this server from the "official" URL.
-Itmight also need to  handle one or two static files, one being the webfinger reply.
+It might also need to  handle one or two static files, one being the webfinger reply,  to implement diaspora's interface on port 80.

 #### The corporate user

 This user has a multitude of servers.
-She controls a DNS domain and a IP address block.
+She controls a DNS domain and an IP address block.
 She also  have a signed SSL certificate on at least one host which she might or might not want to associate with diaspora.

 In general,  this user  a similar need as the home user  to forward traffic to the app server running diaspora.
 Here, this might mean